henrymcneill/Godot-GMTK-video-game-/README.md

 I currently have Godot at version 4.4.1

-This github page includes the code of the video **game on Sysiphus** (**Ascent from the depths**) submitted to the **2025's GMTK game jame on itch.io**.
+This github page includes the code of the video **game on Sysiphus** (**Ascent from the depths**) submitted to the **2025's GMTK game jam on itch.io**.
 The working game on the browser can be accessed through this link: https://henry-mcneill.itch.io/ascent-from-the-depths or alternatively, you can research "Ascent from the Depths" on itch.io

+Moreover, you can access the comments left by developpers and results of my GMTK game jam participation in the followiung link: https://itch.io/jam/gmtk-2025/rate/3782004

 Credits:

-H_McNeill - Programmer, Game & Music Designer
+Henry McNeill - Programmer, Game & Music Designer

 External assets: